 Dr. Tony Barber is a Systems Engineering (SE) and Information Technology (IT) Acquisitions Lead with over 20 years of Federal service and consulting experience, specializing in SE integration, Federal Acquisitions, Engineering Management, Business/Technical Analysis, and Solution Architecture.
 He provides support in program and technical advisory services with experience that spans across the Intelligence, Defense, Financial/Commerce, Healthcare, and Transportation industries and communities.
-Dr. Barber is currently the Chief of the Census Requirements and Configuration Management Branch within the Information Technology Division (DITD) under the Decennial Directorate at the US Census Bureau (USCB).
+He was previously the Chief of the Census Requirements and Configuration Management Branch within the Information Technology Division (DITD) under the Decennial Directorate at the US Census Bureau (USCB).
+Dr. Barber is currently a Principal Technical Advisor for the US Army Office of the Chief Information Officer (HQDA OCIO).
 He has extensive knowledge around custom system development, process enablement, and system of systems integration (SOSI) within the Federal Government.
 In addition, Dr. Barber has developed program management and IT policies across multiple agencies critical to supporting mission operations.

-Barber teaches ENSE 621 (System Projects, Validation and Verification) and ENSE 627/ENPM 647 (Systems Quality and Robustness Analysis) within the A. James Clark School of Engineering at the University of Maryland (UMD).
+Dr. Barber teaches ENSE 621 (Systems Engineering Concepts and Processes – A Model Based Approach) within the Institute of Systems Research (ISR); and ENPM 808V (Systems Quality and Robustness Analysis), ENPM 808J (Design of Experiments), and ENPM 613 (Software Design and Implementation) within the Maryland Applied Graduate Engineering (MAGE) in the A. James Clark School of Engineering at the University of Maryland (UMD).

 Complex Systems Modeling, Technical Uncertainty, Failure Analysis, Reliability Studies